-For comparison with other PLTL decision procedures, we selected the following systems: \mathbf{TRP}^{++} , a tableau-based procedure developed by McGuire et al. [17] which is incorporated in STeP, two tableau-based procedures included in the Logic Workbench 1.1, one developed by Janssen [16], the other by Schwendimann [23], and TRP, our previous prototype implementation of temporal resolution in SICStus Prolog.
+For comparison with other PLTL decision procedures, we selected the following systems: TRP++, a tableau-based procedure developed by McGuire et al. [19] which is incorporated in STeP, two tableau-based procedures included in the Logic Workbench 1.1, one developed by Janssen [18], the other by Schwendimann [26], and TRP 1.0, our previous prototype implementation of temporal resolution in SICStus Prolog 3.9.1.

-We have compared the systems on two classes of randomly generated PLTL-formulae introduced in [15].
-These classes, called C{ran}^1 and C{ran}^2 , are intended to show the relative strength and weaknesses of tableaubased and resolution-based decision procedures for PLTL.
-In particular, we expect that resolution-based decision procedures like TRP and TRP++ can outperform tableau-based procedures on C{ran}^1 , while the opposite is true for C{ran}^2 (more precisely, for satisfiable PLTL-formulae in C{ran}^2).
-In general, formulae in these classes are characterised by three parameters, n, k, and p, where n determines the number of propositional variables in a formulae, k the number of disjunctions in a SNF clause and p the probability with which an atom occurs positively in a SNF clause.
-Here we will focus on just one choice of these parameters, namely n = 12, k = 3, and p = 0.5.
-For a detailed description we refer the reader to [15].
+We have compared the systems on two classes of randomly generated PLTLformulae introduced in [17].
+These classes, called C{ran}^1 and C{ran}^2 , are intended to show the relative strength and weaknesses of tableau-based and resolutionbased decision procedures for PLTL.
+In general, formulae in these classes are conjunctions of SNF clauses which are characterised by four parameters, n, k, p, and l where n determines the number of propositional variables in the random part of a formula, k the number of disjuncts in a random SNF clause, p the probability with which an atom occurs positively in a random SNF clause, and l the number of conjuncts in the random part of a formula.